 We study the proteins that control communication within and between cells.
 They make up the signalling pathways that regulate how cells develop and respond to their environment, and are critical for ensuring the lifelong health and wellbeing of an individual, affecting immunity and cellular response to environmental stresses.

 A common theme in all pathways is that key information is carried into the cell by molecules called lipids, which interact with various enzymes, each regulating different pathways.

-Older people have reduced ability to fight infection, partly due to a decline in neutrophil migration to sites of infection, and activation of neutrophils at inappropriate locations that damages otherwise healthy cells, resulting in disease.
+Older people have reduced ability to fight infection, partly due altered cell signalling causing a decline in neutrophil migration to sites of infection, and conversely, unwanted inflammation is due to activation of neutrophils at inappropriate locations causing damage to otherwise healthy cells.